The Cesky Terrier (pronounced “chess-key terrier”) is a rare dog breed originally from Czechoslovakia.

 Besides walks, they need toys and games to occupy them at home.

-They respond well to positive reinforcement training, and training games are a good way of fulfilling their need for action and engagement.
+They respond well to positive reinforcement training.
+Training games are a good way of fulfilling their need for action and engagement.

 Cesky Terrier health and care

-All purebred dogs are vulnerable to hereditary diseases becoming fixed and amplified in their pedigree.
+All purebred dogs are at risk of hereditary diseases becoming fixed and amplified in their pedigree.

 This is especially true of rare breeds such as the Cesky.